esheldon/wq/README.md

 * mode - The mode of node selection.
 Available modes are
  * bycore - Select single cores.
 Modifiers like *N* refer to number of cores.
- * bycore1 - Select single cores in a single node.
+ * bycore1 - Select cores from a single node.
  * bynode - Select full nodes.
 Modifiers like *N* refer to number of nodes.
  * byhost - Select a particular host by name.
 Modifiers like *N* refer to number of cores.
  * bygroup - Select **all** the nodes from particular groups; different from the *group* requirement.